The Best Pizza in Every State

 via tripadvisor.com

-The East Coast might have its clam pie, but in the Northwest, it’s all about the oyster pie.
-Seriously.
-Take advantage of Seattle’s staple seafood with a slice from chef Tom Douglas’s eatery, where the toppings are generous and the crust is one-of-a-kind: airy and bready, with a sweet aroma.
+Take advantage of Seattle’s food scene with a slice from chef Tom Douglas’s Serious Pie, where the toppings are generous and the crust is one-of-a-kind: airy and bready, with a sweet aroma.
+Pies are made in a 600-degree, stone-encased wood-burning oven, and you can order pizza with toppings ranging from Yukon potatoes to chanterelle mushrooms.

 If you haven’t eaten pizza for breakfast, you haven’t lived.
 It’s a tasty tradition that the chefs at Backyard Pizza in Huntington believe deserves to be celebrated.
-On their menu, you’ll find an array of “brunch pies” for your morning pick-me-up.
-Our top choice?
-The classic Bacon Egg and Cheese, made with cheddar, scrambled eggs, bacon, and a maple syrup crust.
+On their menu, you’ll find an array of “brunch pies” for your morning meal.
+Our top choice: the classic Bacon Egg and Cheese, made with cheddar, scrambled eggs, bacon and a maple syrup crust.
 That’s right, a maple syrup crust.
-It would go perfectly with a cup of chai tea.

 Wisconsin: Prohibition Bistro